About the BFP-B programme

 Access to and use of formal financial services is one the major drivers of growth of small businesses in Bangladesh and the rest of the world, according to World Business Environment Survey Investment Climate Surveys.

 This means credit for investments, digital payments to efficiently send and receive money for goods and services, deposit accounts and digital wallets to safely store excess liquidity, and insurance to de-risk investments.

-Many small businesses also choose not to use formal services even where these are made available.
-There is little incentive to use available services because limited product and channel offering, and inflexible product and pricing features discourage active small businesses engagement with the formal financial sector.
+Many small businesses choose not to use formal services even where these are available.
+There is little incentive to use available services due to limited product and channel offering, and inflexible product and pricing features.

 This means small businesses struggle to grow, and the wider benefits of healthy and growing small businesses to the overall economy are muted.